-All new Jenkins masters at Office Depot are now centrally managed via CloudBees Jenkins Operations Center, which has simplified and streamlined many previously manual administration tasks.
-"When I recently upgraded the plugins on all of our masters, it was a single button click.
-Spinning up a new master and setting up role-based access control is also point and click,” says Kallman.
+All new Jenkins controllers at Office Depot are now centrally managed via CloudBees Jenkins Operations Center, which has simplified and streamlined many previously manual administration tasks.
+"When I recently upgraded the plugins on all of our controllers, it was a single button click.
+Spinning up a new controller and setting up role-based access control is also point and click,” says Kallman.

 Support from CloudBees engineers has played a vital role in reducing the burden on the digital platform engineering team for resolving issues.
 "We now have a dedicated CloudBees support team and no longer have to go onto forums to find out why a plugin doesn’t work on our version of Jenkins.
 Likewise, when our team leads have an issue, they can get support directly from CloudBees any time of the day or night,” says Kallman.

 CloudBees professional services has also helped advance Office Depot’s objectives.
 "CloudBees has helped us learn best practices for converting our freestyle projects as pipelines and gave us guidance on how to do it cleanly.
 They also spent a few days with us making sure our Kubernetes deployment was correct and set up properly.”

 Along with the roll-out of CloudBees CI, Office Depot has been fostering cultural changes needed for a successful DevOps transformation and breaking down monolithic applications into microservices.
 After starting with just three jobs a few months ago, there are now more than 100 jobs running on CloudBees CI with many more to be added in the coming months as they complete the migration.